NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/overview.rst

 assess the damage to individual buildings under multiple hurricane-induced hazards: wind and storm surge.
 Water penetration due to the breach of building envelopes and/or wind-borne debris impact are also captured in the damage and loss modeling, though the physics of these phenomena themselves are not explicitly modeled.
-Similarly, other hydrologic hazards related to accumulated rainfall, inland flooding, overland flow and riverline flooding, are not capture.
+Similarly, other hydrologic hazards related to accumulated rainfall, inland flooding, overland flow, and riveline flooding, are not captured.
-Supported building classes include residential, commercial and industrial construction, critical facilities, and manufactured homes, constructed of wood, steel, reinforced concrete and masonry.
+Supported building classes include residential, commercial and industrial construction, critical facilities, and manufactured homes, constructed of wood, steel, reinforced concrete, and masonry.
 The adoption of HAZUS loss estimation frameworks constrains the current testbed to buildings 6 stories and under and only the building classes currently supported by HAZUS ([FEMA18a]_, [FEMA18b]_).

 Current Implementation
 ========================

-For the initial implementation of the backend workflow, asset description adopts an augmented parcel approach that enriches tax assessor data.
-High-fidelity computational simulations are employed to simulate the wind and surge hazards, characterized by two intensity measures: the Peak Wind Speed (PWS) and Peak Water Depth (PWD), for specific scenarios.
+For the initial implementation of the backend workflow, the asset description adopts an augmented parcel approach that enriches tax assessor data.
+High-fidelity computational simulations are employed to simulate wind and surge hazards, characterized by two intensity measures: the Peak Wind Speed (PWS) and Peak Water Depth (PWD), for specific scenarios.
 In lieu of a structural analysis model, assets are assigned attributes associated with various HAZUS-consistent building classifications.
-The adoption of HAZUS damage and loss assessment methodology for hurricane and flood thus enables these intensity measures to be related to probabilities of damage and loss, based on the building class and assigned attributes.
+The adoption of the HAZUS damage and loss assessment methodology for hurricanes and floods thus enables these intensity measures to be related to probabilities of damage and loss, based on the building class and assigned attributes.

 Available Inventories